Saturday, July 31, 2021

 Hello again.
 I've not been posting as much lately due to health issues, but still had time to mess with some new ICs on the bench.

 AD5721/61 requires +/-15V, a 2.5VReference, 3 data lines for SPI, and 5V to tell it what is logic "high".
-Add Pulseview to analyze why it doesn't work (post about pulseview and my bench setup is here) and you have a lot of bench clutter.
+Add Pulseview to analyze why it doesn't work and you have a lot of bench clutter.

-Hook a bipolar DAC to your MCU (for me, on the bench, an Atmel 328P on an Uno R3, programmed from Atmel Studio 7), write a few lines of C code and bang, a nice bipolar ramp wave (or whatever) at the DACs output.
-No need to use op amps and/or caps to get the output to straddle 0V--"NASA, we have audio."
+Hook a bipolar DAC to your MCU (for me, on the bench, an Atmel 328P on an Uno R3, programmed from Atmel Studio 7), write a few lines of C code and the result is a nice bipolar ramp wave--or any other bipolar low frequency analog signal--at the DACs output.
+No need to use op amps and/or caps to get the output to straddle 0V.

 Perhaps an entire complex AudioDiWhy circuit can be built using only two chips and a few caps: the MPU and the bipolar DAC IC.
 16bit fidelity.
 20hz-1Khz or so waveforms.
 Low noise floor.
 Nice!!